urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

 ERC-20 defines a common list of rules for Ethereum tokens to follow within the larger Ethereum ecosystem, allowing developers to program how new tokens will function in this ecosystem.
 This also allows developers to accurately predict interaction between tokens.
 These rules include how the tokens are transferred between addresses and how data within each token is accessed.
 Most tokens on Ethereum comply with the ERC-20 specification.
 Following a standard like ERC-20 allows application developers which use ERC-20 tokens to easily support all ERC-20 tokens without having to write specialized code for them individually.

  ### **Prerequisites**
-1. Make sure you have downloaded and installed Metamask.
+1. Download and installed Metamask.
 2. Select the Rinkeby Testnet network to work with
 3. Request some testnet ether on Rinkeby through any one of the following faucets: